Congaree and Penn Wedding Photos & Inspiration

 Get a Timeline Built for Your Day

-Congaree and Penn offers multiple venue spaces with pricing that varies based on guest count, day of the week, and which space you choose.
+Pricing varies by guest count, day of the week, and which space you pick.

 Venue Space Pricing